Marlins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- Miami is 2-2 this season when entering a game as the underdog by +155 or more on the moneyline.
+- Miami has entered 20 games this season as the underdog by -105 or more and is 7-13 in those contests.

-- The moneyline set for this matchup implies the Marlins have a 39.2% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 51.2% chance of pulling out a win.

-- Miami and its opponents have gone over the total this season in 15 of its 34 opportunities.
+- Miami's games have gone over the total in 15 of its 35 chances.

 - The Marlins have yet play a game with a spread this season.